publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–4.md

 >         “(1) factors that may explain geographic variations in Medicare reasonable charges for physicians’ services that are not attributable to variations in physician practice costs (including the supply of physicians in an area and area variations in the mix of services furnished);

->         “(2) the extent to which the geographic practice cost indices applied under the fee schedule established under section 1848 of the Social Security Act \[this section\] accurately reflect variations in practice costs and malpractice costs (and alternative sources of information upon which to base such indices);
+>         “(2) the extent to which the geographic practice cost indices applied under the fee schedule established under section 1848 of the Social Security Act \[[42 U.S.C.
+1395w–4][/us/usc/t42/s1395w–4]\] accurately reflect variations in practice costs and malpractice costs (and alternative sources of information upon which to base such indices);

 >         “(3) the impact of the transition to a national, resource-based fee schedule for physicians’ services under Medicare on access to physicians’ services in areas that experience a disproportionately large reduction in payments for physicians’ services under the fee schedule by reason of such variations; and